codeBelt/StructureJS/README.md

 ## Release History

+ * 2015-06-10 v0.7.4 Add pluck method to Collection.
+Move removeChild destroy functionality from DisplayObjectContainer to DOMElement.

  * 2015-05-26 v0.7.3 Corrects string replacement on getBreakpoint

  * 2015-05-21 v0.7.2 Add showHours flag to NumberUtil.convertToHHMMSS to display as 00:05:23 or 05:23